 While it’s possible that the marijuana itself made your heart pound, it might also be that the marijuana you smoked was mixed with another drug.
 Sometimes, marijuana is cut with hallucinogens (such as PCP) or other substances that may cause serious adverse effects.
 Some of these effects can include heart arrhythmia (irregular heart beating), chest pains, sudden high blood pressure, and heart attack.
 Keep in mind that unless you get marijuana from a regulated dispensary, it can be hard to know what you're getting since there are many inconsistencies with drugs that aren't legalized.

 Regardless, a rapidly-pounding heart is to which you'll want to pay attention.
 If you notice it happening under any other circumstances, especially if it begins to happen more frequently, speaking with your health care provider is strongly advised.
 Likewise, you may want to think about whether or not you're interested in continuing to smoke marijuana and weigh the pros and cons of doing so now that you know a bit more about what may have contributed to your experiences.
-If you're still interested in experiencing a "high" without the same risks to your health, you may want to read Natural highs in the Go Ask Alice!
+If you're still interested in experiencing a "high" without the same risks to your health, you may want to read Fun without drugs? in the Go Ask Alice!
 Alcohol & Other Drugs archives.Alice!